Hello! I am so glad you stopped by today and I’d love to tell you a little bit about my background and what I offer.

 Frequently Asked Questions

 How long have you been a photographer?

 Over 18 years!
 I’ve worn many different hats over that time, from student to university lecturer, fine artist to portrait photographer, and many more!
 I fell in love with photography through darkroom classes in high school.
 My teacher made me promise her that I’d never stop taking photos, and I intend to uphold that promise!
 I assisted a wedding photographer as a third shooter in my high school and college years.
 I photographed about a dozen weddings together with my sister-in-law, the incredible Lisa Boggs of Lisa Boggs Photography, before I went off to pursue a Master of Fine Art degree from Rochester Institute of Technology.
 For seven years, I concentrated on teaching and fine art work, and then circled back to weddings and portraits in 2015.
-Over the years, I've photographed over 50 weddings.

 Unfortunately photography equipment is not sustainably created.
 But I limit my footprint by only purchasing what I absolutely need, and renting out extra camera bodies and lenses when necessary through LensProtoGo.
 I also support the practice of giving an extended life to equipment by both selling my old equipment and purchasing used equipment through KEH.

 I work with Printers and Album Makers who also practice environmental responsibility, like recycling and using fabrics and papers from renewable sources.